 (4) Total return and Portfolio turnover rate are for the period indicated and have not been annualized.
-Total return assumes a purchase of Common Stock at the NAV on the first day and a sale at the NAV on the last day of each period reported on the table.
+Total return assumes a purchase of Common Stock at the net asset value on the first day and a sale at the net asset value on the last day of each period reported on the table.
+Total return assumes reinvestment of dividends and distributions at prices obtained pursuant to the Fund's dividend reinvestment plan.